theangelsofwar/Elemetal/README.md

 Gatsby-amazing React Library for Progressive Web Apps and Speedy Static Sites
 >Great for eCommerce solutions because of its SEO functionalityes
+>Static sites that have separation concerns from business logic avoid SQL injection attacks
+>Call to external APIs
 >Great for Blogs, Portfolio Sites, Discussion Boards, Mailing
 >able to configure with graphql
 >Good CICD